cceh/capitularia/docs/_sources/overviews/html_generation.rst.txt

 .. note::

    The Footnotes Post-Processor is still written in PHP.
-We plan to rewrite it in Python along with the XSL stylesheets and move it to the VM.
+We plan to rewrite it in Python and move it to the VM.
 (Nov.
 2019)